istio/istio.io/content/docs/tasks/security/authn-policy/index.md

     - /docs/tasks/security/istio-auth.html
 ---

 This guide covers the main tasks you might need to perform when enabling, configuring, and using Istio authentication policies.
-You can find out more about how Istio authentication works in the Authentication overview, and get started with a basic tutorial in Istio Security Basics.
+You can find out more about how Istio authentication works in the [Authentication overview](/docs/concepts/security/#authentication).

-## Before you begin

-The tasks in this guide assume that you:

 ## Before you begin